MooersLab/latex-emacs/README.md

 Overleaf is a web-based LaTeX editor.
 Overleaf is excellent for maintaining multiple writing projects and strongly supports collaborative editing.
-I find the Overleaf GUI to be intuitive.
+I find the Overleaf GUI to be intuitive and has good support for debugging.
-The compile times are several times faster on the Overleaf servers than on my computer.
-Overleaf also has an extensive collection of attractive documentation about LaTeX.
+Overleaf also has an extensive collection of attractive documentation about LaTeX that is a nice supplement to TeX StackExchange.
-Emacs

 I have over 600s writing projects on Overleaf.
 These projects include grant applications, manuscripts, slideshows, and posters.
-It is trivial to use an old project as a template to make a new project.
+I often use an old project as a template to make a new project.
 This saves a lot of time.

+I use it multiple times a day every day because I store my daily writing in a book document that serves as my digital laboratory notebook.
+I speed up navigation to active project by storing the URLs to these projects on a private homepage (index.
+HTML).

-I have subscribed to the Pro license for several years and have used it for six years.
+I have subscribed to the Pro license for several years and have used Overleaf for six years.
 I recommend the free account to anyone trying to master LaTeX.
 I recommend the Pro license for anyone doing collaborative writing.
-The Pro license also enables you to easily make copies of your writing projects on your computer using Git.
+The Pro license enables you to easily make copies of your writing projects on your computer using Git.

 #### GhostText and Overleaf
 Overleaf does support Emacs keybindings.